 - Guests between the ages of 16-17 may not be requested as an overnight guest without a signed parental consent form approved 24 hours in advance.
-A parental consent form is available at www.SouthernCT.edu/residencelife/ - All guests under the age of 18 must have a signed parental consent form and approval from the hall director to register as an overnight guest 24 hours in advance.
+A parental consent form is available at www.SouthernCT.edu/residencelife/ - No overnight guests are permitted during the finals week period.
+Guest restrictions begin the Wednesday of the week preceding finals and remain in effect throughout finals week.